Seal of Muhammad: Topkapı seal

 According to George Frederick Kunz, when Muhammad was about to send a letter to the Emperor Heraclius, he was told he needed a seal to be recognized as coming from him.
 Muhammad had a seal made of silver, with the words Muḥammad rasūl Allāh or "Muhammad the Apostle of God."
 The three words, on three lines, were on the ring, and Muhammad ordered that no duplicate was to be made.
 After his death, the ring came down to Uthman, who accidentally dropped the ring into the well of Aris.
 The well was so deep the bottom has never been found, and the ring remained lost.
 At that time a copy was made, but the loss of the original ring was assumed to be an indication of ill-fortune to come.

 Sir Richard Francis Burton writes that it is a "Tradition of the Prophet" that carnelian is the best stone for a signet ring, and that tradition was still in use in 1868.
 The carnelian stone is also "a guard against poverty".

 Muqwaki seal

-A different design of the seal of Muhammad is circular, based on Ottoman era manuscript copies of the letters of Muhammad.
+A different design of the seal is circular, based on an Ottoman-era manuscript copy of a letter purportedly sent by Muhammad to al-Muqawqis.
 This is the variant that has become familiar as the "seal of Muhammad."

+This version of the seal is inscribed as thus, to be read from the bottom to the top: